 We separated the DVI display cable away from power cables, an uninterruptable power supply, a large subwoofer, and some stray USB cables.
 We then checked out the LCD monitor.
 It looked perfect.
 SUCCESS.

 The monitor artifacts stemmed from corruption interference from a power cord and magnets from a subwoofer speaker.
-I suspect since the batteries had been replaced on the smart UPS the cables had been moved to close to the DVI monitor cable.
+I suspect since the batteries had been replaced on the smart UPS the cables had been moved too close to the DVI monitor cable.

 Who would have thought that running a display cable close to computer speakers and a power cord would cause such a problem?

 Once we routed the monitor cable in its own cable track and away from the speakers we were able to get a crisp clean image.
-Free from ghosting and image memory artefacts.
+Free from ghosting and image memory artifacts.

 Other possible peripherals causing ghosting and interference.
 Basically, any electrical device that emits an electrical field.

 - Uninterruptable power supplies (UPS)